Robert A. Winn Excellence in Clinical Trials: Career Development Award (Winn CDA)

 Mentorship is a cornerstone of the Winn Career Development Award (Winn CDA).
 Each scholar is paired with an experienced clinical investigator who provides guidance on career development, professional growth, and navigating challenges and opportunities specific to researchers from underserved backgrounds.
 Mentors share insights from their own career journeys, offering lessons and strategies that have shaped their paths in clinical research.

 Mentors also immerse scholars in hands-on clinical trial experience, engaging them in all aspects of trial administration and implementation.
 On average, mentorship is structured so that 75% of interactions focus on clinical trial activities, while the remaining 25% addresses career development, personal growth, and professional mentoring.
+This combination of practical experience and personalized guidance equips scholars to become skilled, confident, and community-oriented clinical investigators.

 How to apply?